SiFTW/norrisEtAl/README.md

 All modeling files for Norris et al.

 - Cell cycle and apoptosis model simulations
-  - Apoptosis_Bcl2.ipynb: run apoptosis model to simulate Bcl2 mutations and compare to WT
+  - Apoptosis_WTvsBcl2.ipynb: run apoptosis model to simulate Bcl2 mutations and compare to WT
   - ApoptosisDist.ipynb: parameter distribution to simulate heterogeneous cell populations
   - CellCycle_WTvsMycOE.ipynb: run cell cycle model to simulate Myc mutations and compare to WT
   - CellCycleParamDist.ipynb: parameter distribution to simulate heterogeneous cell populations
   - GridPlot.ipynb: generate plots for cell cycle model parameter distribution simulations
   - Cell_cycle_ParamScan.ipynb: parameter scan - modify one parameter in the cell cycle model at a time, run simulation, save output and plot
+  - PD_CellCycle_param_analysis: analyse the value of parameters in different groups of cells from the parameter distribution - example given is p27 in dividing cells vs arrested cells
 - Running single or multiple (in parallel) patient simulations
   - runMultiscaleModel.ipynb
 - Calculating cell numbers for patients